shabin5785/react-notes/Notes_1.md

 **React Performance**

 - react lazy alllows us to load components when needed only.
 Its used with Route which helps to load components when that Route is loaded.
+We use lazy to import components using promise.
+When these components are loaded to Router, it will load it when required only.